composablesys/collabs/docs/src/guide/collaborative_data_structures.md

 <!-- > **Example:** TODO -->

 > **Aside:** In principle, once you have one way of creating `Collab`s dynamically (e.g., `DeletingMutCSet`), you can use that to create data structures dynamically, then put the data structures in an immutable value collection, instead of using a dedicated mutable value collection.
-E.g., you can make a mutable value map by creating `Collab`s with a `DeletingMutCSet` and then setting them as values in a `LwwCMap`.
+E.g., you can make a mutable value map by creating `Collab`s with a `DeletingMutCSet` and then setting them as values in a `LWWCMap`.
 This is in fact precisely how `DeletingMutCMap` works, and most mutable value collections work similarly.
-The only collections that create values directly are [`DeletingMutCSet`](./typedoc/classes/DeletingMutCSet.html) and [`GrowOnlyImplicitMergingMutCMap`](./typedoc/classes/GrowOnlyImplicitMergingMutCMap.html).
+The only collections that create values directly are [`DeletingMutCSet`](../api/collabs/classes/DeletingMutCSet.html) and [`GrowOnlyImplicitMergingMutCMap`](../api/collabs/classes/GrowOnlyImplicitMergingMutCMap.html).

 ## Choices